 - Handouts: Includes blank venn diagram, slips to cut apart, and answer key Solid, Liquid, & Gas- Phases & Changes Venn Diagram Sorting Activity

-- Statements: Different ways to use the 15 statements about Solids, Liquids, and Gases:
+- Statements: Different ways to use the 15 statements, or facts, about Solids, Liquids, and Gases:

 - give each group 2-4 facts to discuss and place into the Venn Diagram

 - give each student or pair of students only 1 fact

 - give every student all 15 facts and have them glue it into their Venn diagram